Al3xanderC/REST-API/README.md

 I've encapsulated my Flask application within a Docker container using a Dockerfile.

 In my Dockerfile, I've defined the necessary steps to build the Docker image.
 This image contains all the dependencies, configurations, and my Flask application code.
-They can then use the Docker image I've created to start a container that runs my Flask application, independent of their local environment.
+You can then use the Docker image I've created to start a container that runs my application, independent of your local environment.